sewerai-org/yatzy-kata/README.md

 ### Small straight

-When placed on "small straight", four sequencial numbers.
-E.g. if the dice read
+When placed on "small straight", four sequential numbers will score 30, *regardless of the sum of the numbers*

+- 1-2-3-4
+  or
+- 2-3-4-5
+  or
-- 1,2,3,4,n scores 30.
+- 3-4-5-6

+all score 30

 ### Large straight

-When placed on "large straight", five sequencial numbers.
-E.g. if the dice read
+When placed on "large straight", five sequential numbers will score 40, *regardless of the sum of the numbers*

+- 1-2-3-4-5
+  or
-- 2,3,4,5,6 scores 40.
+- 2,3,4,5,6

+each combination scores 40

 ### Full house